Q: When exactly are these transitions happening?

 A: Paola first started with Children’s Alliance in 1993.
 Her first job was Public Policy Coordinator.
 Paola began serving as Executive Director in 2004.

-Q: How long has Jon Gould worked at the Children’s Alliance?
+Q: For how long did Jon Gould work at the Children’s Alliance?

 A: Jon starting working at Children’s Alliance as a Project Coordinator in the summer of 1997.
 He became Deputy Director in 2002.